 Just like any other first timers in the “Land Down Under,” the very first thing I did on my first trip to Sydney (and in entire country-continent of Australia) was to walk my way to this popular man-made Oz-ian destination.

-As someone from the performing arts, it was important for me to see this performance space.
-At the same time, it was important for me to at least glimpse the inside of the whimsical structure.
+As someone from the performing arts, it was important for me to see this performance space: to pay homage, in other words.
+At the same time, it was important for me to at least glimpse the inside of the whimsical performing arts structure.
 A better way for me to see the inside was to catch a local performance produced by the Sydney Opera House’s resident companies.

 In October 2017, I saw “Two Weddings, One Bride,” an operetta based on a story by composer Charles Lecocq, at the Sydney Opera House.
 I have to say, the operetta was upbeat and very lively.
 Its music definitely made the show enjoyable.
 But, did I like the performance?
-Well, it was a first time on my part to see an English operetta.
+Well, it was the first time on my part to see an English operetta.
 I am quite familiar with local operetta productions in my country.
 Seeing the show at the Sydney Opera House was a definitely a different experience.
-However, this post is not about the show but my experience/encounter with the architectural wonder.
-From afar, it is a giant sculpture – a giant work of art!
+Nonetheless, different does not necessarily mean an amazing and wonderful experience.
+But I digress.
+This post is not about the show but my experience/encounter with the architectural wonder.
+As I stated earlier, from afar, it is a giant sculpture – a giant work of art!

-The dynamic harbour seems to be embodied by Jørn Utzon’s design: a playful encounter among the different elements found in the area: the gigantic and very busy Harbour Bridge, the imposing muscle-flexes of sea vessels and ferries, and the graceful dances of the yachts and other smaller boats.
+Design by Danish architect Jørn Utzon, the dynamic harbour seems to be embodied in the design.
+Utzon seems to incorporate all the playful elements found in the area: the gigantic and very busy Harbour Bridge, the imposing muscle-flexes of sea vessels and ferries, and the graceful dances of the yachts and other smaller boats.
 Also, the architectural design, almost a sculpture-like artwork, is a reminder of the beautiful natural landscape surrounding the bay.